An LLM Compiler for Parallel Function Calling: Methodology

 \subsection{Task Fetching Unit}

-The {Task Fetching Unit}, inspired by the instruction fetching mechanism in contemporary computer architectures, determines the optimal execution flow of the tasks based on the intermediate representation generated by the Planner.
-Adopting a greedy policy, this unit fetches tasks to the Executor as soon as they are ready for (parallel) execution, similar to how instructions are fetched in multi-core CPUs.
-Another key functionality of the Task Fetching Unit is to replace variables with the actual outputs from preceding tasks, which were initially set as placeholders by the Planner.
-For the example in~\fref{fig:system_overview}, the variable \texttt{\$1} and \texttt{\$2} in Task \texttt{\$3} would be replaced with the actual market cap of Microsoft and Apple and serve as an argument to the math task.
-For the examples that we consider in this paper, this greedy policy can be implemented with a simple fetching and queue mechanism without a dedicated LLM.
+The {Task Fetching Unit}, inspired by the instruction fetching units in modern computer architectures, fetches tasks to the Executor as soon as they are ready for (parallel) execution based on a greedy policy.
+Another key functionality is to replace variables with the actual outputs from preceding tasks, which were initially set as placeholders by the Planner.
+For the example in~\fref{fig:system_overview}, the variable \texttt{\$1} and \texttt{\$2} in Task \texttt{\$3} would be replaced with the actual market cap of Microsoft and Apple.
+This can be implemented with a simple fetching and queuing mechanism without a dedicated LLM.